 - Long-Term Care.
-Trusts and prenuptial agreements, however, won't keep a spouse from being responsible for your long-term care costs or vice versa.
+Trusts and prenuptial agreements, however, won't necessarily keep a spouse from being responsible for your long-term care costs or vice versa.
 In addition, getting married can have an effect on your or your spouse's Medicaid eligibility.
 If you can afford it, a long-term care insurance policy may be a good investment once you remarry.
-For more information on long-term care insurance, click here.

 - The Family Home.
 Whether you are getting married or just living together, before combining households you will need to think about what will happen to the house once the owner of the house dies.
 If the owner wants to keep the house within his or her family, putting the house in both spouse's names is not an option.
 On the other hand, the owner may also not want his or her heirs to evict the surviving spouse once the owner dies.
 One solution is for the owner of the house to give the surviving spouse a life estate.
 Once the surviving spouse dies, the house will pass to the original owner's heirs.